Don't Shoot Me Santa: Music video

 According to Japanese Vogue, the video for "Don't Shoot Me Santa" was directed, edited, and co-produced by actor/director/model/visual artist Matthew Gray Gubler, who is also a native of Las Vegas.

 The music video starts in a desert with a puppet version of Flowers and a puppet version of Santa in a puppet theater in Santa's trailer.
 Then, Santa pops up to say his part "I've got a bullet in my gun!"
 It goes to Flowers tied up in a chair with Christmas tree trimmings and Santa running around him.
 Later on, Flowers is tied up in Santa's car with Santa driving.
-It then goes back to the Santa's trailer with Flowers still tied up in a chair watching Santa dig up his grave.
-The band come up behind 3 small trees, break the trimmings, and escape in Santa's car, trailing him behind.
+It then goes back to Santa's trailer with Flowers still tied up in a chair watching Santa dig up his grave.
+The band comes up behind 3 small trees, breaks the trimmings, and escapes in Santa's car, trailing him behind.
 Santa ends up covering up Flowers's puppet, and goes to the band (in puppet form) holding up a sign saying, 'Merry Christmas from The Killers'.

 Ryan Pardey

-The role of Santa (both singing, and acting in the music video) is performed by Ryan Pardey.
+The role of Santa (both singing and acting in the music video) is performed by Ryan Pardey.
 He performed this song live, with the band, at KROQ Almost Acoustic Christmas in December 2007.
-He and Flowers were shown dancing together on stage, and he soaked Flowers with a water-gun.
+He and Flowers were shown dancing together on stage, and he soaked Flowers with a water gun.
 The Killers have written a song about Pardey called "Questions With the Captain".
-The song appears as a hidden track on the end of their B-sides album Sawdust, but can only be found on the CD.
+The song appears as a hidden track at the end of their B-sides album Sawdust, but can only be found on the CD.